larrybotha/learning-rust-with-entirely-too-many-linked-lists/README.md

 - Rust allows for structs to both have fields and associated functions of the same name.
 This is why `Iter` can contain the next value in `.next`, while simultaneously implementing `.next()` for `Iterator`

+### Implementing `Drop`

+- as with `Box`, it appears that `Rc` seems to have a similar issue where if we drop an `Rc`, the contained value won't necessarily be dropped.
+This is because `Rc` contains a value that may have 0 or more references to it - if it were to drop the value the application would be in a state where it could have invalid references - something Rust disallows by default
+- what we can do, however, is leverage a feature of `Rc` - `Rc::try_unwrap` exists to 'release' the value from the `Rc` _if_ there was only 1 reference to the value
+- `Rc::try_unwrap` returns a `Result` - if there is only 1 reference, you'll get an `Ok(x)`, otherwise `Err`
+- for `Drop`, we can match on `Ok` so that we can drop the values
+- where do we start...?
+Looking at the diagram above, if we were to drop `List A` starting from the head, and using `Rc::try_unwrap`, we would be able to safely drop the first item, but we'd then be unable to drop the second item.
+At this point we can stop, at which point Rust can drop the list, and drop the reference to `List B`

+  Now, if wen wanted to drop `List X`, the first item would be safely dropped, and because `List B` now only has 1 reference, it can be safely dropped, and we can traverse the remainder of the list safely dropping values as we go

+### Arc

+- `Rc` is not thread safe - if a value is shared across threads, the value could be dropped or mutated in one thread, and the other thread wouldn't know about it
+- to address this `Arc` is available, which is drop-in and thread-safe alternative.
+Thread-safety comes with overhead, so only use it if you need it

+### Send and Sync

+- there are two major classes of values that allow for interior mutability:

+  - cells - single-threaded
+  - locks - multi-threaded

+  atomics are primitives that behave like locks

+- thread-safety is modeled with two traits in Rust:
+  - `Send`
+    - values are `Send` if they are safe to _move_ between threads
+  - `Sync`
+    - values are `Sync` if they are safe to _share_ between threads
+- as with `Copy`, `Send` and `Sync` are automatically derived for types where all of their members are `Send` or `Sync`
+- most types are `Send` and `Sync` but types that use _interior mutability_ are not!
+Both `Rc` and `Arc` use interior mutability
+  - the reference counting in `Rc` and `Arc` requires interior mutability
+  - `Rc` achieves reference counting using cells - cells are not thread-safe
+  - `Arc` achieves reference counting using atomics - atomics _are_ thread-safe, so despite interior mutability, `Arc` _is_ thread safe because it implements interior mutability using thread-safe types